ogapants/AndroidTvSample/README.md

-# AndroidTvSample
+# Android Tv Sample

-This is the Template created by a Android Studio 1.4.1.
+This is generated project by a Android Studio 1.5.1.